-A fundamental problem for investors is to determine whether a given portfolio is making positive returns relative to a benchmark such as the riskfree rate or a stock market index.
+A fundamental problem for investors is to determine whether a given portfolio is making positive returns relative to a benchmark such as the risk-free rate or a stock market index.
 This is a challenging problem for traditional statistical tests when little or nothing is known about the composition of the portfolio, the trading strategies the manager is using, or the amount of leverage he is taking on.
-The difficulty is that the manager may have both the incentive and ability to create returns that 'look good' for extended periods of time even though in expectation they are no better than the returns obtainable from standard market instruments.
-In particular, the manager can inflate his returns using options trading strategies that hide large downside risks in the tail of the distribution [Lo, 2001; Foster and Young, 2010].
+The difficulty is that the manager may have both the incentive and the ability to create returns that 'look good' for extended periods of time even though in expectation they are no better than the returns obtainable from standard market instruments.
+In particular, the manager can inflate his returns using options trading strategies that hide large downside risks in the tail of the distribution (Lo 2001, Foster and Young 2010).
 Standard measures of performance, such as Jensen's alpha and the Sharpe ratio, do not take account of this unobserved downside risk.
-Nor do more recent proposals, such as the class of performance measures suggested by Goetzmann, Ingersoll, Spiegel, and Welch (2007).
+Nor do more recent proposals, such as the class of performance measures suggested by Goetzmann et al. (2007).

-To illustrate the difficulty, consider the returns series in Figure 1, which shows the monthly returns from a hypothetical portfolio over a period of 30 years.
-The returns appear to be i.i.d. normally distributed, and the OLS estimate of the mean monthly return over 360 months is 0.00324 (0.000764).
-The t-statistic is 4.2, which implies that the returns are positive with probability over 99.99%.
+To illustrate the difficulty, consider the returns series in figure 1, which shows the monthly returns from a hypothetical portfolio over a period of 30 years.
+The returns appear to be i.i.d. normally distributed, and the OLS estimate of the mean monthly return over 360 months is 0.00324 with estimated standard deviation 0.000764.
+The t-statistic is 4.2, which implies that the returns are positive and significantly different from 0 at the 99.99% confidence level.
 In reality, however, the expected returns are zero.
-Here is how they were generated: in each month t the manager sold a covered asset-or-nothing put1 whose log probability of exercise, A_r , was determined by a random draw from a normal distribution with mean .00275 and standard deviation .0144.
-If the put was not exercised in a given month the manager earned an excess return of $e^{A_t} - 1$ over and above the risk-free rate.
-If the put was exercised in a given month, the fund would be completely wiped out.
-Assuming no arbitrage in the pricing of puts, the premium paid by the purchaser is offset by the probability that the put will be exercised and the expected excess return is zero.
-Under our assumptions the probability that the fund does not crash in a thirty-year period (360 months) is approximately $(e^{-.00275})^{360} \approx 0.37$.
+Here is how they were generated: in each month t the manager sold a covered asset-or-nothing put¶ whose log probability of exercise, $A_t$ , was determined by a random draw from a normal distribution with mean 0.00275 and standard deviation 0.0144.
+If the put was not exercised in a given month the manager earned an excess return of $e^{A_t} - 1$ over and